yandextaxitech/binaryprefs/README.md

                 .build();
 ```

-Default is no-op encryption.
-Library also provides `AesByteEncryptionImpl` implementation.
+Default is no-op encryption for key/value.

 #### Exception handler